How to Use IRAC and CRAC in NLSAT Subjective Answers

 The IRAC method NLSAT stands for:

-This four-step model is the gold standard for answering legal aptitude questions in NLSAT Part B. NLSIU examiners expect answers that flow logically, each step connecting seamlessly to the next.
+This four-step model is the gold standard for answering Legal Aptitude questions in NLSAT Part B. NLSIU examiners expect answers that flow logically each step connecting seamlessly to the next.

-Pro Tip: Think of the IRAC method NLSAT as your mental map; it keeps your reasoning disciplined, even under exam pressure.
+Pro Tip: Think of the IRAC method NLSAT as your mental map.
+It keeps your reasoning disciplined, even under exam pressure.

 Read More: NLSAT Time Management: Objective vs Subjective Tips